jonstjohn/blatta/README.md

 Blatta uses a number of command-line flags that vary depending on the command that is executed.

-In most cases, a configuration file for each CockroachDB environment is the easiest approaches to managing the longer command-line flags.
+In most cases, a configuration file for each CockroachDB environment is the easiest approach to managing the longer command-line flags.

 To view all of the flags available to a specific command, run `blatta [COMMAND] [SUBCOMMAND] --help`.
 For example, to view all of the command-line flags available to the `monitor hotRanges` command,